Eastern Glamorgan Bird Report, 2013 Published

 Species account form the basis of the report, commentating on the fortunes of resident, migrant and rare birds observed during the year.
 A Long-billed Dowitcher at Rhaslas Pond was only the second record for our region and adds to a growing list of species observed at this site threatened for development.
 A drake Lesser Scaup returned once again to Cardiff Bay and now seems settled into a routine of wintering here.
 Other local rarities of note were Avocet, Long-tailed Skua, Bonaparte’s Gull, Red-necked Phalarope, Hoopoe and Nightingale.

 Also included are a report on the status of species over the last decade in a Cardiff suburb, a county ringing report along with accounts from Kenfig NNR, Flat Holm and Cardiff Bay highlighting species and numbers caught.
-Other features are a report on the year’s weather, migrant dates and BTO news.
+Other features are a report on the year’s weather, migrant dates, BTO news and the county list.

 The Eastern Glamorgan Bird Report is free to all members of the Glamorgan Bird Club.